-Table 2:Annual tagging rate, reported by vessel, operating in the exploratory fishery for Dissostichus spp. in Subarea 88.1 from 2005-2013.
-The tagoverlap statistics (CM 41-01) for D. mawsoni and D. eleginoides respectively are provided in brackets.
-Values for the tag-overlap statistic are not calculated for catches of less than 10 tonnes ().
+Table 2: Annual tagging rate, reported by vessel, operating in the exploratory fishery for Dissostichus spp. in Subarea 88.1 since 2005.
+The tag-overlap statistics (CM 41-01) for D. mawsoni and D. eleginoides respectively are provided in brackets.
+Values for the tag-overlap statistic are not calculated for catches of less than 10 tonnes (\).